OHLONE COLLEGE GREENSHEET ART-101 An Introduction-- 3 hrs

 Some basic rules for classroom behavior during lecture, quizzes and tests.

-• If you are caught plagiarizing or cheating you will earn an immediate "F."
+• If you are caught plagiarizing or cheating you will earn an immediate "F" for the entire course.

 • Please turn off all cell phones and beepers: if your cell phone or beeper goes off in class you will be lowered a letter grade in terms of class participation.